 Eastern Meadowlark Survey

-Thank you for a successful first year!
+Thank you for a successful second year!

 How to Participate

 The 2018 data submission period was April 20–June 15.

 Project data can be easily entered through the Anecdata website on a computer or in the field on a mobile smartphone device.
 The surveys required are simple and quick to do—10 minutes tops!

 We’ve provided our citizen scientist volunteers with “hotspots” where we specifically need a volunteer to do a meadowlark survey on three separate dates—with preferably at least 3 days in between each date—during the survey period.
 Many of these hotspots will likely not have Eastern Meadowlarks, but knowing where Eastern Meadowlarks are not is just as valuable for scientific analysis as knowing where Eastern Meadowlarks are.

 Contact us at email@example.com with any questions you have.